 In the US, surgery is still by far the most popular choice, although the non-surgical approach is becoming more popular due to a number of favorable recent studies.
 In the UK, it seems like the non-surgical approach is more popular (although I wonder how much that is impacted by the public NHS incurs fewer costs with that), and it would be nice to get exact statistics.
 From what I have gathered, in other places with state provided health care (such as Canada and Scandinavia), the non-surgical approach is also far more popular than in the US.
 According to some anecdotes I have read on the internet, in New Zealand surgery is not even offered initially for achilles tendon ruptures anymore!

 Among professional athletes, surgery is almost always the preferred choice of treatment, although I have read of the New Zealand All Blacks rugby team and some Canadian professional athletes choosing the conservative no surgery option.
 Since Denmark has produced so many world class badminton players, I am especially curious if any of them have ever gone the non-surgical route and come back to play professionally.
-It seems like all of the athletes (see athletes and celebrities who have ruptured their achilles tendon) who tear their achilles tendon in the US opt for surgery.
+It seems like almost all of the athletes and celebrities who have ruptured their achilles tendon in the US opt for surgery.
 Even in Europe, it seems like most of the famous football (soccer) players who rupture their achilles tendon opt for surgery.